Hagia Sophia Mosaics

 World Famous Deesis Mosaic Of Hagia Sophia

 Dynamism and choices of color make the piece a truly successful one.
-It is one of the best pieces in which the main principles of ancient Byzantine era art are reflected.
+The Deesis Mosaic is considered as one of the best pieces in which the main principles of ancient Byzantine era art are reflected.
 The mosaic dates back to the 13th Century.

 Emperor Constantine IX Monomachos And Empress Zoe Mosaic

 Mosaic Of Constantine IX Monomachus and Empress Zoe